Advanced Outdoor First Aid

 It is a prerequisite attendees of this course have previously attended a 16 hour Outdoor First Aid course or equivalent.
 Participants should be familiar with standard accident procedures and have a good knowledge of basic techniques.
 The course is a perfect option for anyone wanting to push their first aid skills to the next level.

 The course is 18 hours in length (run over 2 longer days) and features extensive scenario based and casualty incident training delivered through interactive and systematic training techniques.
 Successful participants will be awarded an ITC First certificate with a 3 year lifespan.
-This qualification meets the requirements of all national governing bodies awarding bodies and meets the Level 4 standard on the IOL framework.

-We have a long history of delivering remote area first training and always receive great feedback.
+We have a long history of delivering remote area first aid training and always receive great feedback.
 We are also extremely proud to be the only Peak District National Park provider offering ITC Advanced First Aid qualifications.

 Our 18 hour Advanced Outdoor First Aid course offers a busy and interactive training package focussed on giving you the skills to manage casualties in both an urban and wilderness context.
 The training aims to be as practical as possible and allows plenty of time for repetition to aid skills retention.